djdd87/SynoAI/README.md

 * Processes the image to look for specific objects using an AI
 * Produces an output image, using the original image at the point of motion detection
 * Draws boxes over the original image to show where objects were detected
-* Sends any number of notifications at the point of notification with the processed image attached.
+* Sends notification(s) at the point of notification with the processed image attached.

 ## Supported AIs
 * [Deepstack](https://deepstack.cc/)